voschezang/coding-handbook/software-industry/software-engineering.md

   - Higher learning curve.
     - Increased onboarding time

-  - Risk of bugs, inconsistencies, unexpected behaviour
+  - Risk of bugs, inconsistencies, unexpected behaviour.

 - Bad interfaces.
 This may result in lot's of duplicate code.